 Everyone knows that meat and fresh herbs are a marriage made in heaven, but as in human relationships certain marriages are stronger than others.

 The latter mentioned combination is, in this recipe taken to another level by adding garlic and parmesan.
-This would have to be my favourite way to have lamb.
+This would have to be my favorite way to have lamb.

 - Preheat oven to 180 degrees (350 Fahrenheit).